Quadratic Chabauty: p-adic height pairings and integral points on hyperelliptic curves: The local height pairing as a Coleman function

 \section{The local height pairing as a Coleman function}

-In this section we let $p$ be a prime number and consider a smooth and proper curve $C$ (we will later assume $C$ is hyperelliptic) defined over the algebraic closure $\Qpb$ of the field of $p$-adic numbers.
-We fix a point $x_0$ on $C$ and a tangent vector $t_0$ to $C$ at $x_0$.
-We further fix a decomposition
+The goal of this section is to prove Theorem~\ref{tauthm} describing the function $\tau$, essentially the component above $p$ for the height pairing on a hyperelliptic curve, explicitly as a Coleman function.
+In this section we let $p$ be a prime number and consider a smooth and proper curve $C$ of genus $g$ (we will later assume $C$ is hyperelliptic) defined over the algebraic closure $\Qpb$ of the field of $p$-adic numbers.
+We fix a decomposition

-such that $W$ is isotropic with respect to the cup product and a branch of the $p$-adic logarithm which we denote by $\log$.
-Given this data, the function $\hoti$ on the tangent bundle $\tang$ to $C$ outside of the point $x_0$ was defined in~\cite{Bes12}.
-If $G$ is the Green function associated to the data above, as defined in~\cite{Bes00}, then $\hoti$ is defined as
+such that $W$ is isotropic with respect to the cup product, and a branch of the $p$-adic logarithm which we denote by $\log$ (such a branch is uniquely determined by declaring the value of $\log(p)$).
+Given this data, the second named author defined in~\cite{Bes00} the canonical (up to an additive constant) $p$-adic Green function $G:C\times C- \Delta \to \Qpb$, where $\Delta \subset C\times C$ is the diagonal.

+The Green function $G$ computes the local component of the height pairing at a place $v$ above $p$ as follows: Suppose $X$ is a curve over a number field $F$ and $C$ is an extension of scalars of $X$ via $F\to F_v\subset \Qpb$.
+Suppose further that $D_1$ and $D_2$ are two degree $0$ divisors with disjoint support on $X$ and denote in the same way their preimages in $C$, $D_1=\sum n_i P_i$, $D_2= \sum m_j Q_j$.
+Then, the local component $h_v(D_1,D_2)$ of the $p$-adic height pairing is $\tr_v \sum_{ij} n_i m_j G(P_i,Q_j)$, where the sum is in $F_v$ and the trace map $F_v\to \Qp$ is some $\Qp$-linear map obtained from the data for the height pairing.
+When $F=\Q$, it is simply the identity map, so we may ignore it for our applications.

+In almost perfect analogy with classical Arakelov theory, the Green function $G$ corresponds to a ``metric'' on the line bundle $\OO(\Delta)$ on $C\times C$.
+In $p$-adic Arakelov theory the right analogue of the notion of a metric corresponds more closely to the logarithm of the metric.
+It leads to the notion of a \emph{log-function}, a (Coleman) function on the total space of the bundle minus the $0$-section, which is fiber-by-fiber the $p$-adic logarithm up to an additive constant (this is independent of the trivialization of the fiber).
+There is a notion of curvature for log-functions.
+For a line bundle on a variety $U/\Qpb$ it takes the form of an element $\sum_i [\eta_i]\otimes \omega_i \in \hdr^1(U)\otimes \Omega^1(U)$, and when $U$ is affine it is related with the log-function of a section $s$ by the formula~\cite[Proposition~2.7]{Bes00}

+up to an unknown holomorphic form $\theta$, where the $\eta_i$ are forms of the second kind representing the cohomology classes $[\eta_i]$.
+For this theory we refer to~\cite[Section~4]{Bes00}.

+Following~\cite{Gross86} we extended in~\cite{Bes12} the local $p$-adic height pairing to the case of divisors whose support is not necessarily disjoint.
+At each point in the common support one uses a tangent vector to normalize the height pairing.
+It is done in such a way that choosing the tangent vectors on the global curve makes the sum of the local height pairings independent of the choice.
+This normalization is achieved by replacing the undefined term $G(x,x)$ at a common point of support $x$ by the term $G_x(x,\cansec)$, depending on a tangent vector $\cansec$ at $x$, which is the ``constant term'' of the function $G_x(y):=G(x,y)$ at $y=x$ with respect to a local parameter $z$ normalized with respect to $\cansec$ in the sense that $\partial_\cansec (z) = 1$.
+The constant term is defined in general in~\cite[Definition~3.1]{Bes-Fur03}.
+In our situation, as $G$ has logarithmic singularities along the diagonal, we more simply have, by~\cite[Lemmas 3.2 and 3.3]{Bes12} the local expansion around $x$, $G_x = \log(z)+c_0+c_1 z+\cdots $ and $G_x(x,\cansec)=c_0$.